pwaring/technical-talks/freelancing/slides.md

  - UKUUG/FLOSS UK regular
  - Freelancing since July 2015
  - I write PHP and maintain legacy code and systems
- - Previously at University of Manchester
- - Before University of Manchester worked in insurance
  - I like trains, politics and technology (@pwaring)

-# Disclaimers

- - All from my experience
- - Your mileage may vary
- - I am not a lawyer
- - I am not a tax expert
- - I live and trade in the UK

 # Topics